marcomoreira92/PokeMe/README.md

 ## App Notes
 - This app was designed to be prepared for localization in every language possible.
 To translate the app into a new language we only need to add a new `Localizable.String` file with all the new strings.

+- To help the user to find the refresh button (pokeball icon in the main screen) the app contains a Tutorial Callout that will appear after 3.5 seconds after the app launches and will disapear after the user uses the refresh function for the first time.

 - In case an endpoint changes this app was design to have a centralized endpoint list avaliable in the `CommonDataLayerEndpointBuilderEnum`.

 - This app contains some custom UI elements that can be used in other projects like the `InfoView` or the `menu`.
 Each UI element contains a specific view model that makes it independent and reusable in any app.
 To re-use it the developer only needs to instantiate the UI element and call the `setup` function.